Exodus 8

 Notes

 כִּנִּם ("gnats") — The identification of this creature is debated.
-The Hebrew word כֵּן (plural כִּנִּים) has been variously identified as lice (KJV, many older translations), gnats (BSB, ESV, NIV), or mosquitoes.
-The Septuagint translates it as skniphes (gnats or mosquitoes).
-The Talmud (Sanhedrin 67b) identifies them as lice.
-The key detail is that they arise from the עֲפַר הָאָרֶץ ("dust of the ground"), which connects this plague to the creation narrative: humanity was formed from the dust of the ground (Genesis 2:7), and now that same dust is turned into a tormenting swarm.
-The very ground of Egypt becomes a source of misery.
+The Hebrew word כֵּן (plural כִּנִּים) has been identified as lice (KJV, many older translations), gnats (BSB, ESV, NIV), or mosquitoes.
+The Septuagint renders it skniphes (gnats or mosquitoes), while the Talmud (Sanhedrin 67b) identifies them as lice.
+The key detail is that they arise from the עֲפַר הָאָרֶץ ("dust of the ground"), linking this plague to the creation narrative: humanity was formed from the dust (Genesis 2:7), and now that same dust becomes a source of torment.

 This plague comes without warning.
-Unlike the first plague (blood) and the second (frogs), there is no prior announcement to Pharaoh, no demand to "let my people go," and no opportunity for repentance.
+Unlike the first two plagues, there is no prior announcement to Pharaoh, no demand to "let my people go," and no opportunity for repentance.
 The plagues follow a pattern of three cycles of three, with the third plague in each cycle arriving unannounced (gnats here; boils in Exodus 9:8-12; darkness in Exodus 10:21-29).
-This structure suggests deliberate escalation: Pharaoh has been warned twice and refused; the third plague in each cycle comes as judgment without further negotiation.
+The structure suggests escalation: Pharaoh has been warned twice and refused, so the third plague comes as judgment without further negotiation.

 וְלֹא יָכֹלוּ ("but they could not," v.
 18) — This is the turning point in the magicians' role in the narrative.
 Through the first two plagues, the חַרְטֻמִּים ("magicians") had matched Moses and Aaron's signs with their לָטִים ("secret arts" or "enchantments").
 Now they fail.
 The word חַרְטֻמִּים is likely borrowed from Egyptian and refers to priestly scholars skilled in ritual magic.
-Their inability to replicate this plague demonstrates a limit to their power — they cannot create life from dust, because only God does that.
+Their failure shows the limit of their power: they cannot bring life from dust.

 אֶצְבַּע אֱלֹהִים הִוא ("This is the finger of God," v.
-19) — This is one of the most theologically charged statements in the plague narrative, and it comes from the mouths of pagan magicians.
-The word אֶצְבַּע ("finger") is an anthropomorphism suggesting the smallest exertion of divine power.
-If this is merely God's finger, what would his hand or arm accomplish?
-The phrase "finger of God" appears elsewhere in Scripture: the tablets of the law were written by "the finger of God" (Exodus 31:18, Deuteronomy 9:10).
-Jesus alludes to this passage when he says, "If I cast out demons by the finger of God, then the kingdom of God has come upon you" (Luke 11:20).
-The magicians use אֱלֹהִים ("God") rather than the covenant name YHWH — they recognize a divine power at work but do not yet identify it with the specific God of Israel.
+19) — This statement carries theological weight, especially from pagan magicians.
+The word אֶצְבַּע ("finger") is an anthropomorphism suggesting a small exertion of divine power.
+The phrase appears elsewhere in Scripture: the tablets of the law were written by "the finger of God" (Exodus 31:18, Deuteronomy 9:10), and Jesus alludes to it in Luke 11:20.
+The magicians use אֱלֹהִים ("God") rather than the covenant name YHWH: they recognize divine power at work, but do not yet identify it with the God of Israel.

 וַ/יֶּחֱזַק לֵב פַּרְעֹה ("the heart of Pharaoh was firm/strong," v.
 19) — Here a different verb is used for the hardening: חָזַק ("to be strong, firm, resolute").
 Unlike the Hiphil הִכְבִּיד in v.
-15 (where Pharaoh actively made his heart heavy), here the Qal form describes a state — Pharaoh's heart was firm.
+15, where Pharaoh actively made his heart heavy, the Qal form here describes a state: Pharaoh's heart was firm.
 Even the testimony of his own magicians cannot move him.
-The irony is sharp: the men who had validated Pharaoh's resistance by replicating the signs now tell him to yield, and he ignores them too.
+The irony is plain: the men who had supported Pharaoh's resistance now tell him to yield, and he ignores them as well.

 Interpretations

-The magicians' declaration "This is the finger of God" has been understood differently across traditions.
-Some interpreters take it as a genuine theological recognition — the magicians perceive that a power beyond their own magic is at work and honestly report this to Pharaoh.
-Others see it as a self-serving excuse: rather than admitting their own incompetence, they blame a divine force they cannot control.
-Still others note that the magicians say אֱלֹהִים ("God" in a general sense) rather than YHWH, suggesting they recognize a supernatural power but have not yet identified it as the specific God of Israel who demands Pharaoh's submission.
-The Talmud (Sanhedrin 67b) uses this passage to argue that demonic or magical power cannot operate on creatures smaller than a barleycorn — the gnats were too small for the magicians' sorcery to affect.
+The magicians' declaration, "This is the finger of God," has been understood in different ways.
+Some interpreters take it as a genuine recognition that a power beyond their own arts is at work.
+Others read it as an excuse: rather than admitting failure, they attribute the event to a divine force they cannot control.
+Still others note that the magicians say אֱלֹהִים ("God" in a general sense) rather than YHWH, suggesting that they recognize supernatural power without yet identifying the specific God of Israel.
+The Talmud (Sanhedrin 67b) uses the passage to argue that magical power cannot operate on creatures smaller than a barleycorn.

 The Fourth Plague: Swarms (vv.
 20-32)